Rocky Balboa: Rocky (1976)

 The first film begins on November 25, 1975, in the slums of the Kensington section of Philadelphia.
 Rocky Balboa is fighting Spider Rico in a local boxing ring called the Cambria Fight Club (nicknamed "The Bucket of Blood") inside a chapel.
-In the second round, Rico hits Rocky with a headbutt, leaving a gash on his forehead.
+Rico hits Rocky with a headbutt, leaving a gash on his forehead.
 Rocky then delivers a vicious barrage of punches, knocking Rico out.
-The next day, Rocky stops by the J&M Tropical Fish pet shop, where he meets Adrian Pennino.
+The next day, Rocky stops by the J&M Tropical Fish pet shop, where he meets Adrian Pennino, sister of his best friend Paulie.
 Adrian is very shy and scared of Rocky's tough appearance, even though Rocky is kind to her and shows her respect.
-Afterward, Rocky goes to collect a loan for his loan shark boss, Tony Gazzo.
-Even though the client, Bob, does not have all the money, Rocky does not break his thumbs, despite Gazzo ordering him to do so.
-Later, Rocky stops by the local boxing gym and finds out that his locker has been replaced by another local contender.
-Unknown to him, the gym's owner and grizzled former boxer, Mickey Goldmill, does not dislike him, but considers Rocky's potential to be better than his effort.
-When Rocky leaves for home that night, he sees a young girl named Marie hanging around a bad crowd and walks her home.
-On the way, Rocky lectures her about staying away from the wrong people.
-However, once they get to her house, Marie assumes Rocky is trying to flirt with her, and dismisses him.
+Afterward, Rocky goes to collect for his loan shark boss, Tony Gazzo.
+Even though the client, Bob, does not have the money, Rocky does not break his thumbs, despite Gazzo ordering him to do so.

+Rocky stops by the local boxing gym and finds his locker has been taken by another local contender.
+The gym's owner and grizzled former boxer, Mickey Goldmill, who always considered Rocky's potential to be better than his effort, chides him for his association with Gazzo.
+Rocky sees a young girl named Marie hanging around a bad crowd and walks her home, advising her about staying away from the wrong people.
+However, Marie assumes Rocky is trying to flirt with her, and dismisses him.
 Rocky walks home, frustrated how nothing is going right in his life.